 Rafting trips on the Deschutes River out of Maupin, Oregon are suitable for kids and non-swimmers.
 We offer half day, full day and 3 day wilderness trips all summer long, check out the many options for Deschutes river whitewater rafting.
+Be sure to check out our frequently asked questions!

 Two sections of the Lower Deschutes River are popular for whitewater rafting and kayaking; the upstream section which is known as the Big Eddy lies above the city of Bend between Dillon and Lava Island Falls.
 The lower section is from the town of Warm Springs to just above the exciting 15 foot drop at Sherars Falls (portage).
 Together they total roughly 58 miles.
 On the other side of Sherars Falls lies another 42 miles that river runners will find to be a mellow trip with a few class 3 rapids.